hackerstolz/hackathon-frontend/README.md

 [ ] Langueg switch is not working
 [ ] Replace challenge categories by challenges directly
 [ ] Fix chip size
 [ ] Fix image fallback sizes and placeholder
-[ ] `isMobile` property is not forwarded to layout slot